JonmarCorpuz/knowledgeDump/Kubernetes/Objects/Ingress/README.md

 * Think of Ingress as a Layer 7 Load Balancer configured and managed within the cluster
 * You still need to expose Ingress to the outside (NodePort, ClusterIP, LoadBalancer)
+* You defined rules when you want to route traffic based on different conditions